DigitalMachinist/win-zsh/README.md

 8. Congratulations!
 You have a pretty solid bash with decent colouring and vim defaults for Windows.
 But we can go deeper...

 ## Phase 3: Oh My Zsh

+Here's the fun part.
+Let's get zsh installed and then spend hours fussing with it to make it pretty!

 1. Open your new `{WSL::bash}` terminal in Cmder.